40G Ethernet MAC & PCS IP Core

-The 40Gbps Ethernet IP solution offers a fully integrated IEEE802.3ba compliant package for NIC (Network Interface Card) and Ethernet switching applications.
-As shown in figure, the 40Gbps Ethernet IP includes:
+The 40Gbps Ethernet IP solution offers a fully integrated IEEE802.3-2015 compliant package for NIC (Network Interface Card) and Ethernet switching applications.
+As shown in the figure below, the 40Gbps Ethernet IP includes:

-· Technology dependent transceiver wrapper for Altera and/or Xilinx FPGAs
+∑ Technology dependent transceiver wrapper for Intel and/or Xilinx FPGAs

 A complete reference design using a synthesizable L2 (MAC level) packet generator/checker is also included to facilitate quick integration of the Ethernet IP in a user design.
-A GUI application interacts with the reference design’s hardware elements through a PCIe interface (a UART option is also available).
-A basic Linux PCIe driver/API is also provided for memory mapped read/write access to the internal registers.
+A GUI application interacts with the reference designís hardware elements through a UART interface (a PCIe option is also available).
+A basic Linux PCIe driver/API is also provided for memory mapped read/write access to the internal registers with the PCIe interface option.
+See Appendix A for details.

 MAC and PCS cores are designed with 128-bit data path operating at 312.5MHz.